 This is where the ability to be a Skin Diagnostician is a valuable skill for anyone serious about skin to have.

 A Skin Diagnostician focuses on determining the causes of skin conditions presented so they can prescribe more appropriately targeted and considered interventions and treatments.
+This is a truly professional and responsible approach to skin care.

 To achieve this, the Skin Diagnostician will examine both intrinsic and extrinsic factors to determine pre-dispositions, triggers and contributing factors to the causes of anomalous conditions.